nunomourinho/forensicVmAutopsyUserManual/docs/user/add_datasource.rst

-10) **Await the ForensicVM Loader's Initialization**
+10) **Await the :term:`ForensicVM Loader`'s Initialization**

-   The ForensicVM Loader will make a brief appearance.
+   The :term:`ForensicVM Loader` will make a brief appearance.
 This indicates that the plugin is gearing up for execution.
 It will automatically close once the plugin is fully initialized.

    .. raw:: latex

       \FloatBarrier

    .. figure:: img/autopsy_add_data_source_0010.jpg
-      :alt: ForensicVM Loader Initialization
+      :alt: :term:`ForensicVM Loader` Initialization
       :align: center
       :width: 600px

-      ForensicVM Loader Initialization
+      :term:`ForensicVM Loader` Initialization

    .. raw:: latex